Fansana/floofstation1/Resources/ServerInfo/SpaceLaw/SpaceLaw.md

 ### Brandishing
 To show a firearm or deadly weapon in public without proper permission to do so.
 Code-109-Charge: 2 minutes

-### Indecent Exposure
-Willingly exposing one’s genitals in a public location without the intent to coerce or force one into sexual relations.
-Code-117- Charge: 3 Minutes

 ### Failure To Comply
 To willfully ignore lawful orders and commands provided by a Security Member or Command Member